-- Should be serviced by your Honda dealer, unless you have the proper tools and service data and are mechanically qualified.
+- Should be serviced by your dealer, unless the owner has proper tools and service data and is mechanically qualified.
 Refer to the official Honda Service Manual (page 234). - In the interest of safety, we recommend these items be serviced only by your Honda dealer.